-Washington, March 1 .- Senator Gallinger today introduced a bill increasing the salaries of the executive officers of the government and also of senators and members of the house of representatives.
-The bill fixes the fol-
+Washington, March 1 .-- Senator Gallinger today introduced a bill increasing the salaries of the executive officers of the government and also of senators and members of the house of representatives.
+The bill fixes the following scale: President, \$75,000; vice president, \$15 .- ness will, it is expected be transacted at the board of lady managers of the world's fair which convened today.
+This is the first meeting since the election of Mrst Daniel Manning as president, and also since the board secured the \$100,000 appropriation from Congress,

-President, \$75,000; vice president, \$15, 000: speaker of the house of represen-tatives, \$12,000: members of the cabi-net, \$15,000 each; senators and mem-bers of the house, \$8,000 each.
-The bill provides that the new sal-The bill provides that the new sal-aries shal ttake effect March 4, 1905.
+000; speaker of the house of represen. tatives, \$12,000; members of the cabi-net, \$15,000; each; senators and mem-bers of the house, \$8,000 each.
+The bill provides that the new sal-aries shal ltake effect March 4, 1905.